arapmelly/logparser-service/Readme.md

 ## Usage

-- update the .env  with the log file url and the parsing pattern:
+- update the .env  with the log file path and the parsing pattern:

 Log File:
 ```